 3. Your foot print is a lot bigger, lower pressure, more tyre in contact with the ground = more traction.

 If you looking at it for the TJ, there are a number of things to consider first though… 35’s are rough on the standard diffs, side shafts, UJ’s.
 You will need a ratio change, at least 4.56.
 The Dana 30 isn’t really up to a 35, you will start throwing money at the problem.
 The next thing to go with 35’s is the rear prop UJ and saddles, they simply don’t last!
 This is also due to prop angle and lift, but the strain the Tyres put on the drivetrain is crazy, those saddles and UJ basically act as a fuse… It blows often

-Fitting 33” tires to any off-road vehicle will enhance off-road capability, improve ground clearance and provide better traction on and off-road.
-Unfortunately, it’s not always a straight forward procedure and the fitment can become complicated, depending on the vehicle.
+Fitting 33” tires to any off-road vehicle will enhance the off-road capability, improve ground clearance and provide better traction on and off-road.
+Unfortunately, it’s not always a straightforward procedure and the fitment can become complicated, depending on the vehicle.
 This article will discuss how much lift is required and any additional work required to fit 33” tires to your vehicle.

-Most IFS vehicles requires a minimum of 2.5 to 3-inch lift with additional trimming of fender liners and body mounts to accommodate a 33” tire.
-A Solid Front Axle vehicles can accommodate a 33’’ tire easier with less modifications.
+Most IFS vehicles require a minimum of 2.5 to 3-inch lift with additional trimming of fender liners and body mounts to accommodate a 33” tire.
+A Solid Front Axle vehicle can accommodate a 33’’ tire easier with fewer modifications.

 Fitting 35” tires to your truck requires a suspension upgrade of 3.5”-6” depending on the vehicle and if it’s an IFS or SFA front suspension.
 Other requirements for 35” tires could include:

 There’s no doubt that 35” tires will totally transform the look and performance of your vehicle.
 There are, however, a few pros and cons when doing this upgrade, which we’ll look at in more detail next.